shubam14dec/shubam14dec.github.io/README.md

 # Functionalities
 1. **Fenwick Trees (Binary Indexed Trees)**
-    -Use Case: Efficiently manage and query prefix sums.
+    - Use Case: Efficiently manage and query prefix sums.
-    -Application:
+    - Application:
           Customer Spending Tracking: Maintain and query the total spending of customers over time to offer personalized discounts or loyalty rewards.
           Order Statistics: Quickly compute cumulative statistics like the total number of orders or the total revenue generated in a specific time period.